 When: We like Paris in the spring or fall, but winter can be great as well — the barren trees open views not seen at other times.
 Summer can be hot, and beware: beginning in early June tourist crowds are thick.
-In July-August, about one-third of the good Paris restaurants are closed for vacation and general repairs.
+In July-August, about one-third to half of our favorite Paris restaurants are closed for vacation and general repairs.

 Of the many other Paris / France-and-the-French-related Web sites and blogs, there are a few speciality sites that we highly recommend:

+More specifically, we'll first mention our friend John Talbott's Paris -- he can also be found on the Chowhound (France forum) — our main source for dining recommendations, offered by serious eaters, covering Paris and beyond in France.
 Another excellent Paris dining blog is Rosa Jackson's Edible Adventures (Paris, Nice and Beyond).
 Jackson is Canadian, lives in Nice, and she writes frequently about dining in Paris, where she also has lived and often visits.
 In fact, she’s the dining reviewer for (now defunct) Paris Notes, among many other publishing responsibilities.
 Jackson’s writing is lively and we’ve found her recommendations to be very reliable.
-Finally, we enjoy the Diner's Journal section of Alexander Lobrano's blog (as well as his book, Hungry For Paris — a dining guide, and more).
+We enjoy the Diner's Journal section of Alexander Lobrano's blog (as well as his books, including Hungry For Paris — a dining guide, and more).
+We also consult Heidi Ellison's restaurant reviews at Paris Update.
+For a natural-wine take, we look at the not-so subtle blog, not drinking poison .
+Finally, when friends have asked us for vegetarian recommendations (?!?), we have referred them to the Paris page of Richard Gillmann's possibly helpful lists of such places — see Vegetarian Restaurants in Paris.

-"Foodie" Web sites with a Parisian flavor: Among our favorites is David Lebovitz's Living the sweet life in Paris — a one-stop shopping site with everything we need to know about chocolate and ice cream, and much more.
+Food oriented web sites with a Parisian flavor: David Lebovitz's Living the sweet life in Paris presents everything we need to know about chocolate and ice cream, and much more.
 The writing is lively and authoritative, as one might expect from a former pastry chef of Chez Panisse who has lived in Paris since 2002.
 (The photographs alone are worth a visit.)
-Another great foodie site is Chocolate & Zucchini, by Clotilde Dusoulier, a young Parisian who was inspired to cook and love fresh produce while living in the San Francisco Bay area.
+Another great food site is Chocolate & Zucchini, by Clotilde Dusoulier, a young Parisian who was inspired to cook and love fresh produce while living in the San Francisco Bay area.
 Her main site is in English, with a version in French.
 See especially her helpful listing of marchés volants — neighborhood markets for which vendors set up on specific days for a few hours, usually in the morning.
-(These markets are our favorite sources for lunches when we stay in a Paris apartment.)
-Finally, we enjoy Julien Tort's Julot: Ze blog — "A site for analysing in depth fine dining, culinary techniques, American and French politics, music, opera, and the rest," written in both English and French.
+(These markets are our favorite sources for lunches when we stay in a Paris apartment.
+Here's another Paris street market site that helpfully shows metro stops and map links; but beware, the listed closing times are later than the actual closings.)

-Paris guidebooks: We prefer the Michelin Green Guide for Paris.
-Carrying it, you don’t immediately stand out as an American (or Brit, or a German, etc.) because Michelin guides also are published in French, Italian, German, and other languages — and so they are frequently seen in the hands of European tourists.
+Paris guidebooks: Although we no longer bring a guidebook, on or early visits we prefered the Michelin Green Guide for Paris.
+These guides also are published in French, Italian, German, and other languages — and are frequently seen in the hands of European tourists.
 The Eyewitness and Access guides also are very good.

 Arrondissements & pocketbook map: Paris is divided into 20 districts — called “arrondissements” — starting with the 1rst, in the center (where the Louvre is located), and circling in the pattern of an escargot shell to the 20th, far from the center.
 (See a map and brief description of each arrondissement here.)
 If you stay in the city for more than a few days, you’ll want a map that shows all of the streets, not only the main rues as the free tourist maps do.
 You can buy a map, in small pocketbook form, at most “Tabacs” or newspaper stands.
-If you are considering the location of a hotel, apartment or restaurant, you can click on Google maps, enter the address, and zoom in.
-Use the yellow icon of a person above the zoom feature and drag it onto a location, and you'll be able to take a virtual walk up and down the street and throughout the neighborhood.
+(We use "L'Indispensable" — "Plan de Paris par arrondissement," which privides an index of all street names.)
+For considering the location of a hotel, apartment or restaurant, we click on Google maps, and enter the address; then use streetview to take a virtual walk throughout the neighborhood.

 Car rental: The last thing we want in Paris is a car.
 But for exploring the countryside, a car is very useful, and often necessary.
 You will save considerably by booking before you arrive in France.
 When arranging from the United States, we usually use the services of a broker, Gemut.com (talk to a real person by calling 800-521-6722) who works with several major agencies to find the best rate.
 Note: You will be charged substantial extra fees (35 Euro) if you pick up your car from a rental office that's located in an airport or rail station; there’s no extra charge for returning the car to the airport or rail station.